Elevated riskon Compressed hours (4x10)

 How Compressed hours (4x10) shift workers are affected by cognitive fatigue, and what the evidence says about managing it.

-Cognitive Fatigue on other patterns:Three-shift rotating (10-hour)
+Cognitive Fatigue on other patterns:Three-shift rotating (8-hour)On-callThree-shift rotating (10-hour)

 Last reviewed 2026-04-23 · This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your GP or a qualified health professional before making changes to how you manage any health condition.
 About OffShift · NHS: Cognitive Fatigue